Azure/AROPBMMPubSec/Docs/README.md

 - ARO private cluster config (avoid public endpoints and IPs as much as possible)
 - Accelerate ATO for PBMM with technical controls

+## Before You Begin

+In order to have access to the catalog of Red Hat container images and OperatorHub, you should be sure to include the "pull secret" associated with your organizational Red Hat account.
+You can download your "pull secret" from the [Red Hat cloud console](https://cloud.redhat.com/openshift/install/pull-secret).
+Once you have this file, keep it handy for when you run the `az` command to deploy your clusters.

 ## Installation

 After deploying the Azure Landing Zone for PubSec, and creating a generic landing zone subscription, the following steps were done to deploy ARO.